firozkhan18/react-project-generator-tool/docs/Java- Multithreading.md

 ### 2. **Threads in Java**
 A **thread** is a smaller unit of a process.
 Threads within the same process share the same memory space, making communication between them easier and more efficient than between processes.
 Java provides robust support for multithreading, allowing you to write concurrent programs that can perform multiple tasks simultaneously.

+### What is a **Thread**?
+A **thread** is the smallest unit of execution within a process.
+When a process is created, it starts with a single thread known as the **main thread**.
+However, a process can create multiple threads to perform tasks concurrently.

+- **Example:**
+  In a Java program, if you create multiple threads to perform tasks in parallel, these threads will share the process's resources (like memory), but each thread will execute a part of the program independently.

+  **Key Points About a Thread**:
+  1. **Lightweight Process:** A thread is often referred to as a "lightweight process" because it exists within a process and shares its resources but runs independently.
+  2. **Smallest Unit of Execution:** A thread is a sequence of instructions that the CPU executes.
+Each thread executes independently but shares the process’s resources (such as memory and open files).
+  3. **Concurrency:** Multiple threads in a process can run in parallel, making the program more efficient by utilizing multiple CPU cores.

 #### Key Points about Threads:
 - Threads are lightweight and execute concurrently within a single process.